Reexamining constraints on neutron star properties from perturbative QCD: the partial N3LO pQCD EOS

-The partial N3LO contribution to the PQCD EOS recently reported in \cite{Gorda:2021kme,Gorda:2018gpy} pushes the pressure higher than that predicted by the N2LO result \cref{eq:pqcd}, as can be seen in \cref{fig:p24_al2gev}.
+The soft N3LO contribution to the pQCD EOS recently reported in \cite{Gorda:2021kme,Gorda:2018gpy} pushes the pressure higher than that predicted by the N2LO result \cref{eq:pqcd}, as can be seen in \cref{fig:p24_al2gev}.
 Although this makes \cref{eq:pmaxbound} more constraining, the main conclusions remain unchanged.
-For instance, as is shown in \cref{fig:dpmax_n3lo}, the maximally stiff EOSs are still compatible with PQCD predictions assuming $X=1$.
-Since the maximally stiff inner core EOS predicts the lowest pressure at $\mu_B\sim 2.2\GeV$, no other valid NS EOSs can be ruled out either.
+For instance, as is shown in \cref{fig:dpmax_n3lo}, the maximally stiff EOSs are still compatible with pQCD predictions assuming $X=1$.
+Since the maximally stiff inner core EOS predicts the lowest pressure at $\mu_B\approx 2.2\GeV$, no other valid NS EOSs can be ruled out either.
+As for the $\dpmin$ bound, the increased $P_\pqcd$ due to soft modes at N3LO renders \cref{eq:pminbound} less constraining.
+And when \cref{eq:pminbound} is violated the tension becomes weaker, see \cref{fig:dpmin_n3lo}.